deanosmith/Direc2/README.md

 # Direc2
-Direc2 is a minimal navigational app, and was my first published Android application.
+Direc2 is a minimal navigation app, and was my first published Android application.

 Direc2 allows you to navigate your way around the world with directions and voice navigation.